benardop/country-facts/README.md

 # Country-Facts
-Country facts is a a React and Redux Asing Page Application(SPA) application that displays key information about various countries in the world.
+Country facts is a a React and Redux is a Single Page Application(SPA) that displays key information about various countries in the world.
 ## Built With the following

 - CSS